anyaevostinar/SymbulationEmp/source/sgp_mode/DevNotes.md

 [x] Put in IO Zero not getting rewarded and test it [x] Port more Symbiont tests
 [ ] Make a list from this commit for further shifting todos and update this doc with those todos https://github.com/anyaevostinar/SymbulationEmp/commit/9ea1d53c8bf70c612d1454fac0510ddaf0c70e9d for AEV TODO and Refactor note for what else I already had decided would be good to do
-[ ] Horizontal transmission to make parallel to default mode and integrated to support tags with tasks
+[x] Horizontal transmission to make parallel to default mode and integrated to support tags with tasks
-    - Made the updates to break up Symbiont::HorizontalTransmission into separate methods that can be called by SGPSymbiont functionality, SGP mode now calls the AttemptIndependentReproduction and AfterHorizontalTransmission methods of Symbiont, where data tracking and tag things happen, but I haven't tested anything
-    - Also need to decide and make consistent whether Reproduce should be shared between horizontal transmission and freeliving transmission, what if they can do both?
-But they can't in free living mode, they would just go to host position and then try to infect, so should be just one instruction, need to check that is the case
+    - Decisions made: reproduce is shared between horizontal transmission and free-living sym reproduction.
+If free-living sym repro is on, then reproduce places offspring into sym pop (like in default), and then offspring can infect with Infect instruction (not yet implemented).
+If FLS is off, reproduce does horizontal transmission.
+Also decided that if HT is off, an "attempt" is not counted.
 [ ] Compare ecto relevant code (i.e. default mode) between main and this refactor to see if something changed, when was the last time the ecto integration test didn't seg fault on Mac?
 Prior to aux bump?